orangese/csii-ai/INSTALL.md

 2. Type `sudo apt-get upgrade` (then the Enter key).
 3. Type `sudo apt-get install python3` (then the Enter key).
 4. Type and enter `sudo apt-get install python3-pip`.
 4. Go to Terminal and type `python --version` to verify installation.
 Python's current version should show up.
+If that doesn't wok, try `python3 --version`.

 ### Windows: